samapriya/gee_asset_manager_addon/README.md

 ```

 ### Convert to Fusion Table
 Once validated with gdal and google fusion table it can be used to convert any geoObject to google fusion table.
-Forked and contributed by Gennadii[here](https://github.com/gena/ogr2ft).
+Forked and contributed by Gennadii [here](https://github.com/gena/ogr2ft).
 The scripts can be used only with a specific google account
 ```
 usage: geeadd.py convert2ft [-h] --i I --o O [--add_missing]